Bill Burnett (writer)

 Bill Burnett is an American writer, composer, television producer, singer-songwriter, and actor who is best known for co-creating Nickelodeon's ChalkZone along with Larry Huber.
 He is also the lead vocalist of the LA-based band the Backboners.

 Career

 Burnett's earliest career success was working with Patti LuPone and a dozen other significant Broadway talents in 1984 on "Hip Pocket Musicals", the pilot for a series of short musicals produced for PBS.
-He also starred as political folksinger Phil Ochs in a play (Small Circle of Friends) and later a film (Chords of Fame) which featured a veritable who's who of 60s activists and protest singers.
+He also starred as political folksinger Phil Ochs in a play (Small Circle of Friends) and later a documentary film (Chords of Fame) which featured a veritable who's who of 60s activists and protest singers.
 Lupone also covered "I Regret Everything", a cheeky send-up of Edith Piaf's classic "Je Ne Regret Rien", penned by Burnett and his Hip Pocket writing mate Peggy Sarlin.
 The song has been covered by over 60 performers around the globe, most notably Bette Midler.
 Burnett refers to "I Regret Everything" as "the world's most obscure hit".